mattcoget/Final-Project/README.md

 	* Flask (a micro web framework written in Python)
 * For the :
 	* Sklearn (a machine learning library for Python)

-### Model Training and Evaluation

-* Train your ML model, produce results, and evaluate.
-* This is an iterative process.
-Try your best to improve your model performance by:
-	* More data cleaning.
-	* Try different models and select one that is the simplest yet produce the best result.
-	* Try advanced techniques and see if they improve the result.

 ### Dashboard

 #### Usage